zdravkov/kendo-docs/api/framework/fx/flip.md

 # Flip

 Flips the element around the axis specified by the axis parameter.
 Supported directions are `horizontal` and `vertical`.
+The effect needs certain markup and styling in order to function properly.

-> **Note** The effect needs certain markup and styling in order to function properly.
+The element **should be positioned absolutely/relatively**, and contain two child elements (*face* and *back*) with the same size as their parent, positioned absolutely on top of each other.

-> The element should be positioned absolutely/relatively, and contain two child elements (face and back) with the same size as their parent, positioned absolutely on top of each other.
+## Flip Effect Example

     <style>
         #container {